 Just a few years ago, the number of keys and certificates most organizations needed to serve as machine identities was relatively manageable.
 As a matter of fact, the number of machine identities you were managing a few years ago is just a fraction of what you need today.
 Plus, earlier machine identities didn’t need to be updated or changed as often as they do now.
-And, to make matter worse, in the past unprotected machine identities weren’t targeted as frequently by cybercriminals nearly as often as they are now.
+And, to make matter worse, in the past unmanaged machine identities weren’t targeted as frequently by cybercriminals nearly as often as they are now.

 But everything has changed.
 These new risks have made the need to manage and protect machine identities far more urgent, but most organizations are still trying to protect them using the technology they used a decade ago.

 Here are three reasons why traditional approaches to certificate management can’t keep pace with the rapid evolution of your machine identities.